Language – Yeon・En (縁)

 Most of the West is familiar with the twelve Chinese Zodiac animals as they apply to a twelve year cycle, but what you may not have known is that each animal also represents a two hour period within each day, since 12 zodiac x 2 hours = 24 hours.
 If you read novels (or watch dramas) set in the pre-modern period in Korea or Japan, people will often tell time this way.
 For that matter, when the Fortune Teller instructs Ji-ah to return by a certain time with an object to exchange for Yeon, he tells her, “If you don’t return by the hour of the dragon,* the deal is off.”
 EP04 also mentions the Hour of the Ox (축시・丑の刻参り), but that’s a whole different post.

 *n.b.
-I think this was actually a mistake, as it’s clearly night but the hour of the dragon is actually 07:00-09:00AM.
+I think this may have been a mistake, as it’s clearly night but the hour of the dragon is actually 07:00-09:00AM.

 Though the full phrase is ‘saju-palja,’ people will often use either the first part or the second to refer to the concept as a whole (since the 4 pillars consist of 8 characters), as you can see in this bit of dialogue from TotNT EP06: